Penalty Abatement - In Some Cases The IRS Will Reduce Or Eliminate A Taxpayer's Penalties On Their Debt.

 • Anyone applying for penalty abatement must have a clean penalty history over the last three years.
 This includes total payment and filling compliance over three years prior, and no penalties applied to their account.

 • The person attempting to receive penalty abatement must also have taken steps to pay taxes due.
-The taxes may have already been paid or could have an installment plan in place to pay off taxes.
+The taxes may have already been paid or the taxpayer may have an installment plan in place to pay off taxes.

 • The taxpayer also cannot have received penalty abatement over three years prior to the year they are currently requesting abatement for.

 In other words, in order to receive penalty abatement, you'll have to have had no tax related penalties and have filed and paid all taxes properly over the prior three years, plus be taking steps to pay off the taxes you owe.